-I know heaps of peeps are working on their business goals and plans for 2013 at the moment, so I thought it’d be a great time for me to share a rad visioning tool: hello business blueprint.
+I know heaps of peeps are working on their business goals and plans for the new year at the moment, so I thought it’d be a great time for me to share a rad visioning tool: hello business blueprint.

 Creating a blueprint for your creative business is a great way to clarify your vision.
 Why is clarifying your vision a good idea?
 When you know exactly where you’re headed, you’re way more likely to actually arrive.